 In 2001, the Four Seasons Grazing Club was born.
 The Grazing Club provides a network for farmers to discuss sustainable grazing practices.
 It continues to the present thanks to the Tennessee Department of Agriculture’s Agriculture Resources Conservation Fund.

 From 2004 to 2010 the Farm Arts Festival was held to celebrate the arts which are historically associated with farm and rural life.
 This event inspired the current Seasonal Suppers that continue the celebration of local arts and food, as well as an annual concert at Dogwood Park's Ginny Kidwell Amphitheater which is sponsored by Rural Resources in partnership with Greeneville Parks & Recreation, thanks to a grant from the East Tennessee Foundation.

 In 2005, Rural Resources received its first USDA Community Food Project Grant which began the Mobile Farmers’ Market and Teen Chef Project in 2005.
 The Teen Chef Project developed into the current Farm & Food Training Program thanks to a partnership with Heifer International in 2008 as well as continued support from the East Tennessee Foundation.

 In 2008, the Board of Directors created the first Strategic Plan thanks to funding from Heifer International.
 And thank goodness this happened because…

-In 2009, Rural Resources experienced an unexpected fire when lightning struck a tree which fell on it’s primary building that housed its office and programming space.
-The fire was a shock yet the community support that came in the aftermath was the most overwhelmingly beautiful experience.
+In 2009, Rural Resources experienced an unexpected fire when lightning struck a tree which fell on our primary building, which housed our office and programming space.
+The fire, which destroyed the building and most of its contents, was a shock, yet the community support that came in the aftermath was an overwhelmingly beautiful experience.
 With this support, Rural Resources has continued to thrive and has a design for a new building thanks to the East Tennessee Community Design Center and the East Tennessee Foundation.